tristanbettany/WaysOfWorking/README.md

 Particularly when making external requests consuming APIs or running jobs, make sure you are dropping in logs if an exception is thrown.
 Should the company you work for have a plan wth a log management service such as Rollbar you will be able to easily see these errors and be alerted of problems.
 This will make debugging much much easier.

-### Boy Scouting

-The boy scouting rule states that `you should always leave the campground cleaner than you found it`.
-This should be adopted by all developers to help make sure that technical debt doesnt become a huge problem.

-This means that all classes you make changes to when writing new features, should have a concious effort made to cleanup any existing code and fix any technical debt within reason and scope of those classes.
-This includes changes to the code to make it meet company standards not previously set and stamping out bugs.

-All this ensures that whenever a new feature is worked on improvments to existing code always comes along with it and technical tebt does not mount up.

 ### Commit only working code